 Currently at £4.00 for 18 bags plus p&p they are not cheap, but are possibly the most sustainable herbal available at the moment.

 Mrs Livinggentler has these for sale as a Neals Year affiliate via her webstore, to find out more click here they are of course also available from the Neals Yard website.

-Unfortunately most tea bag boxes come wrapped in non-recyclable plastic, and then the bags inside are wrapped in foiled plastic (non-recyclable) in the main this is an issue that suppliers seem to not be dealing with at the moment, Unilever say its PG Tips brand is actively looking at removing the plastic wrap on retail packages (But then sells catering and wholesale volumes in plastic sacks and bags!)
-Time will tell on that….
+Unfortunately most tea bag boxes come wrapped in non-recyclable plastic, and then the bags inside are wrapped in foiled plastic (non-recyclable) in the main this is an issue that suppliers seem to not be dealing with at the moment, Unilever say its PG Tips brand is actively looking at removing the plastic wrap on retail packages (But then sells catering and wholesale volumes in plastic sacks and bags!) time will tell on that….

 Not yet fully on board Yorkshire tea have put information on their website about what they use in their packaging.
 25% of the tea bag being plastic!
 Their info is HERE they are however a Carbon Neutral business both across their tea and coffee production which is a huge step forwards.
 They have also stopped using coffee pods to minimise waste and carbon footprint so are trying!
 They estimate their teabags will be fossil fuel plastic free around mid 2021, at the time of writing (August ’21) we are still waiting for news..

-Where can can we also try to ensure the tea we buy is ethically sourced.
+Where can can we look try to and ensure the tea we buy is ethically sourced.
 The ethical tea partnership works to improve the lives of tea workers internationally.
 A list of their member organisations can be found HERE

 When we get to the North London suburb of Muswell Hill to see family, we always pop into the wonderfully old fashioned Martyn’s and pick up loose leaf tea from this amazing independent supplier.
 We take our own paper bag to put the tea in rather than having it in a plastic bag in a box.